-AFSA believes that it is important to ensure that access to beneficial forms of credit is preserved for members of the military and their families while, at the same time, ensuring that sensible consumer protections are maintained.
-AFSA appreciates that the Office of Servicemember Affairs is taking the time to collect information regarding consumer finance products and services offered to servicemembers and their families.
-AFSA looks forward to continuing to work with Congress and federal regulators as new laws and regulations are contemplated.
+AFSA believes that it is important to ensure that access to beneficial forms of credit is preserved for members of the military community while, at the same time, ensuring that sensible consumer protections are maintained.
+We appreciate the Commerce Committee holding this hearing on aggressive business practices that some soldiers and their families face, as well as ways to protect servicemembers from abusive behavior.
+AFSA looks forward to continuing to work with Congress and federal regulators to improve the quality of life for military families.